 Here are some tips to know before you embark on your journey to health:

-- Your regime for exercise for elderly should be interesting.
-In addition to strength and balance exercises, don’t be wary of trying new routines like yoga-endurance, etc.
+- Your regime for exercise for the elderly should be interesting.
+In addition to strength and balance exercises, don't be wary of trying new routines like yoga-endurance, etc.

-- Exercises for elderly should be started slowly to avoid fatigue and boredom.
+- Exercises for the elderly should be started slowly to avoid fatigue and boredom.
 Keep smaller and achievable goals and record your progress for motivation.